 The final paragraph is your farewell.
 You should restate your interest in the position and thank the employer for reading your letter.
 It is appropriate to suggest a time when you'll be getting in contact by phone or to indicate that you will wait for a response.
 Don't forget to provide your telephone and/or e-mail address again in this paragraph of the letter.
 The following are sample sentences you may include in your final paragraph:

 Although the closing of your letter will probably be just one word, it is an important part.
 Many candidates write impressive cover letters, only to ruin the overall impression with a horrible closing.
 It is NOT appropriate to use any of the following as a closing to your cover letter:

 There are a few "tried and true" methods of closing your cover letter that are safe and effective.
 You might think these are boring, but boring is better than silly or cheesy.
-Career Services recommends you use a traditional closing such as:
+Career & Life Planning recommends you use a traditional closing such as:

 After your closing, skip three lines and type your full name (as it appears on the top of your resume).